What are the Best Stock Photography Platforms to Get Started & Make Money?

 3. Cavan Images (Photo & Video)

-Cavan Images is worth a special mention to talk about how terrible they are.
-Cavan is not found through any submission platform like Microstock.plus because everything has to be done manually image by image through Cavan only.
-This is because they act both as an agency and as a submission platform (more on this later).
+Cavan is not found through any submission platform, like Microstock.plus, because everything has to be done manually, image by image, through Cavan only.
+This is because they act both as an agency and as a submission platform, which I’ll explain in more detail below.

-If that’s not bad enough, they will pay you literal pennies for your hard work while raking in the majority of the profits for themselves.
-It’s sort of like BlackBox or Wirestock where they take your profits first before you see them.
+If that’s not bad enough, they will pay you literal pennies for your hard work, while raking in the majority of the profits for themselves.
+It’s sort of like BlackBox or Wirestock, where they take your profits first before you see them.

-As for the rest of the agencies that you will find as options on Microstock.plus, don’t pay any attention to them.
-They all have terrible traffic, terrible earnings, and terrible interfaces.
-Stick with the ones above.
+As for the rest of the agencies that you will find on Microstock.plus, don’t pay any attention to them.
+I covered all the need-to-know agencies to do well and make some money in this industry, and any others typically follow the same trends: terrible traffic, terrible earnings, and terrible interfaces!

 Washington

-Selling Your Work Yourself!
+Selling Your Own Work!

-If you value select shots of your more than to put them on any stock agency, I recommend selling your own files as digital downloads.
-Obviously, you need to have your own website to sell your own work like this, but it’s without a doubt the best way to have total pricing control over your work that you value the most.
+Obviously, you need to have your own website to sell your work like this, but it is, without a doubt, the best way to have total pricing control over your most valuable content!

 The one downside is that you need to draft your own legal terms and agreement, and beyond me telling you that you need to do it to protect yourself, I cannot say anymore to help you.